Over 100 years of growth

-In 1969 Anglo American, De Beers and Rand Selection Corporation Ltd. become majority shareholders in Rhodes Fruit Farms and renames it Anglo American Farms, or Amfarms, for short.
+In 1969 Anglo American, De Beers and Rand Selection Corporation Ltd. become majority shareholders in Rhodes Fruit Farms and rename the business Anglo American Farms, also known as Amfarms

-Calpak purchases the Tulbagh Fruit Industry (formed in 1954) and embarks on a major expansion drive.
+Calpak purchases the Tulbagh Fruit Industry and embarks on a major expansion drive.
 The new owners change its name to the South African Preserving Company or SAPCO.

-Mr. Cyril Hurwitz, a butcher and farmer living the former Transvaal area buys a canning factory at Krugersdorp and shortly thereafter, he launches the now iconic Bull Brand offering.
-Over the years the company diversified into frozen and convenience ranges and became the supplier to franchise outlets and fast food markets.
+Cyril Hurwitz, a butcher and farmer buys a canning factory at Krugersdorp and launches the now iconic Bull Brand offering.
 The company subsequently acquired the Spekenam and Gant’s brands.

 Ivor Ferreira buys Zululand Fruit Producers pineapple farm and canning factory and finds an export partner in the form of Peaty Mills Plc. in London.

-Swazican Fruit Canners (processing pineapples and citrus) is built in Malkerns, Eswatini.
-In the same year a group of farmers form Tulbagh Fruit Industry Pty Ltd. Engineering firm, H.G.
-Molenaar, was instrumental in building the factory’s equipment and the company remains a key supplier to the current day Rhodes Food Group with regards to innovative packaging equipment.
+Swazican Fruit Canners, processing pineapples and citrus, is built in Malkerns, Eswatini.
+In the same year a group of farmers form Tulbagh Fruit Industry Pty Ltd. Engineering firm H.G.
+Molenaar was instrumental in building the factory’s equipment and the company remains a key supplier of innovative packaging and production equipment to Rhodes Food Group.

 Rhodes Fruit Farms opens the first cannery in South Africa at Groot Drakenstein for the production of fruit and jam.